Steam Yacht Gondola Parkamoor to Brantwood trail

 Leave the viewpoint and pass through the gate onto a narrow track with forest on either side.
 Again, this undulating path is popular with bikers so stay alert.
 After around 15 minutes and on reaching a major forest track, turn left at the sign for High Cross and Moor Top.
-Ignore the first track to the left for Coniston and likewise the footpath going left at the foot of the hill.
-Just before the crest you will reach the Lawson Park bridleway.
-Turn left off the forest track and follow the rocky, and often muddy, firebreak through the pines and down to Lawson Park.
+Ignore the first track to the left for Coniston and likewise the footpath going left at the foot of the rise.
+Just before the crest at the end of the cleared section of forest you will reach the Lawson Park bridleway.
+Turn left off the forest track and follow the path along the edge of the pines and down to Lawson Park.

 Turn right, leaving the farm behind you to your left, and descend on a narrower track and through a gate with more open country on your left.
-Away to your left is a fine view of the Coniston fells and a tiny barn which you will shortly pass by.
-Pass through another gate and still descending, cross another beck.
-After a short climb pass the barn and soon afterwards a seat of considerable interest.
+Away to your left is a fine view of the Coniston fells.
+Pass through another gate and carry on down past a small barn.
+Soon afterwards you'll come across a rather unusual seat.
 Still descending, pass Brantwood estate gates (the first are metal, the second wooden), and enjoy the long gentle stroll through lovely woodland to the road.
 Should you wish, you may take the path through the Brantwood grounds (admission charge applies, payable at Brantwood House).

 Turn left onto the lane (it is narrow so beware of the occasional car) and pass the entrance to Low Bank Ground, followed by Black Beck Cottage and Thurston.
 Brantwood House, former home of John Ruskin, now comes into view on your left.
-Here you will also find the Jumping Jenny cafe-bistro where a well deserved treat can be enjoyed, before re joining the Gondola by crossing the road and passing through the lower gardens to the jetty (Brantwood Jetty, grid reference: SD311958).
+Here you will also find the Brantwood Café & Restaurant where a well deserved treat can be enjoyed.

 Former home of the artist John Ruskin from 1872 until 1900, Brantwood is both a treasure house of historical importance and a lively centre for contemporary arts and the environment.
 The house is open to the public from November to May.
 Admission charges apply (not National Trust).